omaksi/bkp/README.md

 backups are saved locally, and remotely via s3

-for a quick to run s3 backend try minio, other alternatives available
+for a quick to run s3 backend try minio, other alternatives are also available. bkp expects to have a `bkp` bucket created in s3.

 ## how to build